 Tetley played a role in making tea bags popular in the United Kingdom.
 This was a great success, and over the years, Britons have embraced these bags.
 A survey conducted in 2020 revealed that Britons use 61 billion tea bags every year.

-Furthermore, as more people become concerned with our global plastic waste problem, there’s a move away from tea bags that contain plastic.
-However, many of the mass-produced bags do include a thin layer of plastic to aid their strength when wet.
+Furthermore, as more people become concerned with our global plastic waste problem, there's a move away from tea bags that contain plastic.
+However, many mass-produced bags do include a thin layer of plastic to aid their strength when wet.

 You can read more about plastic in tea bags: Plastic Tea Bags - Does Yours Contain Plastic?

 The evolution of tea bags has come a long way over the years.
 Today, they continue to serve their purpose of offering a convenient way to have tea.
 They come in various sizes, shapes, and materials.
-Beyond drinking, people also use tea bags for dark eye circles, absorb odors, and soothe sunburns.
+Beyond drinking, people also use tea bags for dark eye circles, absorbing odors, and soothe sunburns.